medvedevgroup/TwoPaCo/README.md

 Number of threads
 -----------------
 twopaco can be run in multiple threads.
 The default is 1.
-To change, use
+To change, use:

 	-t <number> or --threads <number>

 Temporary directory